Free Confidential Consultation

 • Expert Testimony – Medical experts can provide insight into how the injury occurred and the long-term effect of the injury on your health, and industry experts can opine on whether your employer acted in a way that went against cruise industry standards.

-• Photographs of Unsafe Conditions – If an unsafe working condition was the primary cause of your injury, it’s vital to get photographs or videos that support your claim.
+• Photographs of Unsafe Conditions – If an unsafe working condition was the primary cause of your injury, it’s important to get photographs or videos that support your claim.

 Proving negligence in a shoulder injury case can be challenging, which is why having an experienced attorney by your side is essential.
 This is especially true if your shoulder injury is the result of a repetitive stress injury, as there may be even less evidence to work with.